arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 /app/speedtest-cli
 ```

-Once the speed test concludes, you can see similar behavior to the following image.
+Once the speed test concludes, you can see similar behavior to the following image which shows the download and upload speeds

 ![Arduino Pro 4G Module - Speed Test](assets/portentaMIDcarrier_mpcie_4gmodem_result.png)